-As from 1 July 2008, Securities Transfer Tax (STT) is payable at a rate of 0.25% of the consideration, closing price or market value (whichever is greater) on the transfer, cancellation or redemption of any listed or unlisted share, member's interest in a close corporation or cession of a right to receive distributions from a company or close corporation.
+As from 1 July 2008, Securities Transfer Tax (STT) is payable at a rate of 0,25% of the consideration, closing price or market value (whichever is greater) on the transfer, cancellation or redemption of any listed or unlisted share, member's interest in a close corporation or cession of a right to receive distributions from a company or close corporation.

-- On listed securities, the STT is payable by the 14th of the month following the month during which the transfer occurred - On unlisted securities, the STT is payable by the end of the second month following the end of the month during which the transfer occurred - If not paid in full within the prescribed period interest is imposed at the prescribed rate and a 10% penalty is payable - No STT is payable if the consideration, closing price or market value is less than R40 000.
+- On listed securities, the STT is payable by the 14th day of the month following the month during which the transfer occurred - On unlisted securities, the STT is payable by the end of the second month following the month during which the transfer occurred - If not paid in full within the prescribed period, interest is imposed at the prescribed rate and a 10% penalty is payable - No STT is payable if the consideration, closing price or market value is less than R40 000 - No STT is levied on the issue of shares.